xrdocs/ncs5500/_tutorials/400g-optics-1.md

 ### 50G and 100G Wavelengths Evolutoin

-With evolution to 200G/400G optics, there is a need for higher speed wavelengths such as 50G/100G in order to reduce lasers cost and complexity.
+With evolution to 200G/400G optics, there is a need for higher speed wavelengths in the optical domain, such as 50G/100G in order to reduce lasers cost and complexity.

-- 25G wavelengths are supported using NRZ encoding with 25GBaud and RS-FEC RS(528,514).
+- 25G wavelengths are supported using NRZ encoding with 25 GBaud and RS-FEC RS(528,514).
 16x 25G wavelengths are required for an aggregate 400G speed.

-- 50G wavelengths are supported using PAM4 encoding with 25GBaud and RS-FEC RS(544,514).
+- 50G wavelengths are supported using PAM4 encoding with 25 GBaud and RS-FEC RS(544,514).
 8x 50G wavelengths are required for an aggregate 400G speed.

-- 100G wavelengths are supported using PAM4 encoding with 50GBaud and RS-FEC RS(544,514).
+- 100G wavelengths are supported using PAM4 encoding with 50 GBaud and RS-FEC RS(544,514).
 An even lower number of wavelengths, 4x, are required for an aggregate 400G speed.

 ### Distance and Fiber Types